-To apply please submit your proposal in a single document, submitted electronically as a PDF or Word file via email to firstname.lastname@example.org
+To apply for either fellowship, please submit your proposal in a single document, submitted electronically as a PDF or Word file via email to firstname.lastname@example.org

 The document should include: